 sRGB1, sRGB100: The standard sRGB colorspace.
+If you have generic "RGB" values with no further information specified, then usually the right thing to do is to assume that they are in the sRGB space; the sRGB space was originally designed to match the behavior of common consumer monitors, and these days common consumer monitors are designed to match sRGB.
 Use sRGB1 if you have or want values that are normalized to fall between 0 and 1, and use sRGB255 if you have or want values that are normalized to fall between 0 and 255.
-This is designed to match the behavior of common monitors.

 XYZ100, XYZ1: The standard CIE 1931 XYZ color space.
-Use XYZ100 if you have or want values that are normalized to fall between 0 and 100 (or so - values greater than 100 are valid in certain cases).
-Use XYZ1 if you have or want values that are normalized to fall between 0 and 1 (or so).
+Use XYZ100 if you have or want values that are normalized to fall between 0 and 100 (roughly speaking - values greater than 100 are valid in certain cases).
+Use XYZ1 if you have or want values that are normalized to fall between 0 and 1 (roughly).
 This is a space which is "linear-light", i.e. related by a linear transformation to the photon counts in a spectral power distribution.
+In particular, this means that linear interpolation in this space is a valid way to simulate physical mixing of lights.

-sRGB1-linear: A linear-light version of sRGB1, i.e., it has had gamma correction applied, but retains the standard sRGB primaries.
+sRGB1-linear: A linear-light version of sRGB1, i.e., it has had gamma correction applied, but is still represented in terms of the standard sRGB primaries.